YXL76/academic-kickstart/zh_content/home/tags.md

 +++
-# About/Biography widget.
+# Tag Cloud widget.
-widget = "about"  # Do not modify this line! active = true  # Activate this widget? true/false weight = 140  # Order that this section will appear in.
+widget = "tag_cloud"  # Do not modify this line!
+active = true  # Activate this widget? true/false

-title = "Introduction"
+title = "热门话题"

-# Choose the user profile to display
-# This should be the username of a profile in your `content/author/` folder.
+subtitle = ""

+# Order that this section will appear in.
-author = "admin"
+weight = 120

 [design.background]
   # Apply a background color, gradient, or image.